EdwinVW/dapr-workshop/Assignment03/step-by-step.md

 1. Open the file `src/TrafficControlService/Controllers/TrafficController.cs` in VS Code.

 1. Inspect the code in the `VehicleEntry` method of this controller.
-It uses an instance of an `IVehicleStateRepository` to store and retrieve vehicle state:
+It uses an instance of an `IVehicleStateRepository` to store vehicle state:

    ```csharp
    // store vehicle state